bishaldsrija08/mccPythonBhadra/README.md

 ## Day 14: Revision of all topics covered so far. {Reviewing and reinforcing concepts learned in previous days. + Practice problems.}

 ## Day 15: Revision of all topics covered so far. {Reviewing and reinforcing concepts learned in previous days. + Practice problems.}

+## Day 16: Revision of loops (for and while loops). {Revisiting loop concepts, solving problems involving loops.}